-Additionally, the AWS offers a series of consumer classes designed to help wine lovers and novice sippers alike understand the styles of wines they like and how best to select those wines from a retail shelf.
-Our programs help wine savvy consumers build better cellars case by case.
+Additionally, AWS offers a series of consumer classes designed to help wine lovers and novice sippers alike understand the styles of wines they like and how best to select those wines from a retail shelf.
+Our programs help wine-savvy consumers build better cellars case by case.

 Founder & President of American Wine School

 After several years of producing wine events across the country and leading wine tours in Bordeaux, France for American Express, Marianne founded the American Wine School in 2001.
 A Certified Wine Educator, Marianne holds a Diploma in Wine & Spirits from the Wine & Spirit Education Trust (WSET) of London, and has also earned the Advanced Sommelier qualification from the Court of Master Sommeliers.
 After successfully participating in an educational competition sponsored by the Wines of Australia in the spring of 2008, Marianne became an educational Ambassador for Wine Australia USA.
 She is also a Certified Spanish Wine Educator, a Certified Rioja Educator, and a Certified Bourgogne Educator.
 She launched the Wine Scholar Guild courses in Chicago and is a French Wine Scholar.